MackWade/Hedera-Management-App/README.md

 # Hedera-Management-App
-Mac console application used to analyze crypto currencies
+Mac command-line application used to analyze crypto currencies